Parents: What You Need to Know About Changes to State Immunization Policy for Schools and Child Cares

 - Medically-verified immunization records are required for schools (and child care centers) to prove immunity.

 - A Tdap booster is required for entry into 7th grade.

 What are “Medically Verified” Records?

-Immunization records now need to be printed from the IIS or MyIR or have additional verification.
+Immunization records now need to be printed from the IIS or MyIR Mobile, or have additional verification.

 Medically verified records include one of the following:

-- A Certificate of Immunization (CIS) printed from the Immunization Information System (IIS), MyIR, or another state’s Immunization Information System, and signed by parent/guardian.
+- A Certificate of Immunization (CIS) printed from the Washington State Immunization Information System (IIS), MyIR, or another state’s Immunization Information System, and signed by parent/guardian.

 What is the change to the Tdap requirement?

-The requirement for Tdap dose changes from grades 6-12 to grades 7-12.
-For the upcoming 2020-2021 school year, all students in 7th grade must have received their Tdap dose on or after age 10.
+The requirement for the middle school Tdap dose changed from grades 6-12 to grades 7-12.
+All students in 7th grade must have received their Tdap dose on or after age 10.

 All students entering 7th through 12th grades must have one booster dose of Tdap.